d2l-ai/d2l-en/chapter_linear-networks/synthetic-regression-data.md

         yield tf.gather(self.X, j), tf.gather(self.y, j)
 ```

-In general we want to use reasonably sized minibatches
-to take advantage of the GPU, as it excels at parallel computation.
-Since examples can be fed through our models in parallel
-and the gradient of the loss function for each example can also be taken in parallel,
-GPUs allow us to process hundreds of examples in scarcely more time
-than it might take to process just a single example.

 To build some intuition, let's inspect the first minibatch of
 data.
 Each minibatch of features provides us both with its size and the dimensionality of input features.
 Likewise, our minibatch of labels will have a matching shape given by `batch_size`.